-In this lesson, students will learn about the importance of social action and will think creatively to promote causes for which they see a need to take action.
+In this lesson, students will read and learn about the importance of social action and will think creatively to promote causes for which they see a need to take action.

 Students will understand the importance of not remaining silent in the face of suffering of others.

 Before the 1960s, the West was largely unaware of the extremity of the Jewish problem in the Soviet Union.
 At this point, Western communist parties began to send delegations to assess the situation and were shocked at what they found.
 They published their findings in various publications.
 In 1965, Elie Wiesel was sent to the Soviet Union by Ha’aretz to report on the lives of the Jews there, and, in 1966, he published The Jews of Silence, his eyewitness account of what he saw there.
 His book was a wake-up call to action, directed at world Jewry whose silence regarding Russian Jews was deafening, and greatly helped raise public awareness for the cause.
 Jews around the world began rallying, lobbying, and doing everything they could to release the Jews from the Soviet Union.
 These efforts helped lead to the eventual fall of the Iron Curtain and the mass emigration of Jews from the Union.

 1. Read the very important and powerful excerpts from Elie Wiesel’s book The Jews of Silence with the class.
 (Online read or hardcopy available HERE).

 2. Discuss his claim that “The Jewish brain has killed the Jewish heart”

 - What causes (Jewish and not) exist today to which we are silent?

 - What excuses do we tell ourselves in order to justify our inaction?

 - Was there ever a time when you were able to overcome this voice, and did something that made a difference (to an individual or a group)?